-(Important Note: McCoy ended up winning the lawsuit after a judge agreed that the location of the dock and mailbox were appropriate and the pool cracks existed before the home was built.
+(Important Note: McCoy ended up winning the lawsuit after a judge agreed that the location of the dock and mailbox were appropriate and the pool cracks existed before the home was built and they simply needed to find a way to remodel swimming pool.
 Basically what everyone knew all along.)

 This incredible scenario triggered some self reflection about how many times I’ve been so concerned in my personal life about “being right” about that I didn’t look at the big picture.

 How many times have we jumped to conclusions about petty things without investigating all the facts?

 How many times have we bid adieu to people who were “true and blue” friends or family members about something that didn’t really matter in the scheme of things?

 (You gotta look deep deep deep deep down and really admit to yourself that what you were mad about was dumb.)

 How many times have we been upset when someone didn’t meet our unexpressed expectations and so we wrote them off?

 How many times have we been so hell bent about being right about something that we didn’t consider the people we were hurting or alienating?

 Thank goodness for job security, but I see this all the time in my profession.
 People who can’t let go of being right that they will spend years of their lives and tons of money to prove it.
 I can’t imagine what it’s like to be a divorce lawyer.
 Oy vey!